Broken-Clock-AI/VibeCodeTris/PieceOutlineImplementation.md

 # Piece Outline Implementation Plan

+**Status: Implemented (2025-10-15)**

+This feature has been successfully implemented.
+For details on the implementation and the debugging process (including the migration from Pixi.js v7 to v8 APIs), please see the `ProgressLog.md`.

+---

 This document outlines the technical plan for implementing a high-contrast, continuous outline around the currently falling tetromino.

 ## The Goal